SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 page.
 Data will now be immediately loaded when starting the app.

-## Exercise 3.2 Enable control level variant managment
+## Exercise 3.2 Enable control level variant management

-The List Report pages offers per default page variant managment.\
+The List Report pages offers per default page variant management.\
 With it, all personalizations of visible selection fields and table columns can be saved as a presentation variant.\
 With the page map, you can switch to control level variant management.
-This allows separate managment of filter and table variants on List Report.\
+This allows separate management of filter and table variants on List Report.\
-(4) In the Page Editor properties for table view, open drop down box **variantManagment** and select **Control**.
+(4) In the Page Editor properties for table view, open drop down box **variantManagement** and select **Control**.

 ![SAP Business Application Studio - Google Chrome](./images/image7.png)

 Refresh the preview browser tab.
-You now can manage filter (5) and table variants (6) separately.
+You now can manage the filter (5) and table variants (6) separately.

 ![](./images/image9.png)